 OPERATION EAGLE PULL

 Operation Eagle Pull was the American evacuation by air of Phnom Penh, Cambodia, on April 12, 1975.
-The plan was developed and refined as Khmer Rouge forces closed in on the Cambodian capital city, starting as early as 1973.
-In a period of less than two hours, Marine Corps and Air Force helicopters transferred 82 Americans, 159 Cambodians, and 35 other nationals to U.S. Navy ships in the Gulf of Thailand.
+The plan was developed, starting as early as 1973, and refined as Khmer Rouge (KR) forces closed in on the Cambodian capital city.
+In a period of less than two hours, Marine Corps CH-53's helicopters transferred 82 Americans, 159 Cambodians, and 35 other nationals to U.S. Navy ships in the Gulf of Thailand.
 No casualties were sustained in the operation.

 Operation EAGLE PULL information

-40 ARRS was a US Air Force unit
+31st MAU was a US Marine Corps unit

-31 MAU was a US Marine Corps unit
+40th ARRS was a US Air Force unit

 Operation EAGLE PULL